 Once you have a judgment it is natural to ask: now what?
 We can answer that.
-This article isn’t designed to provide a comprehensive explanation of how to collect, but rather to explain the broad strokes of garnishments.
+This isn’t a comprehensive explanation of how to collect, but rather to explain the broad strokes of garnishments.
 The writ of garnishment discussed here is only for those situations in which an actual judgment has been rendered by a Court.

 Writs of Garnishment

 Arguably the best collection method is a writ of garnishment.
 This process is governed by RCW 6.27 .
 Most people are familiar with the concept of having wages garnished and the general understanding of the term is correct.
 Legally, a writ of garnishment is a command by the court to the “garnishee” to 1. inform the creditor how much money the garnishee is “indebted” to the debtor, and 2. to not pay that "indebtedness."
 Simply put, a writ of garnishment directs a bank or employer to withhold the funds owed to the judgment debtor to satisfy the creditor’s judgment.

 A garnishment starts with an application for a writ of garnishment presented to the court clerk describing the judgment, interests, anticipated costs, etc. The creditor prepares the writ of garnishment and if the clerk of the court is satisfied with the application, then the clerk will issue the writ.
 The writ of garnishment is then sent to the judgment debtor and the garnishee (bank or employer usually) along with an answer and some minor forms.
 The Garnishee will then prepare the “answer” to indicate how much money the garnishee has belonging to the judgment debtor and send that answer to the judgment creditor’s attorney, judgment debtor, and to the issuing court.
 The creditor and debtor then each have about a month to dispute that answer through a process known as controverting a garnishee answer.
 That process is rare.